dwillis/systems-for-reporting/syllabus.md

 *Assignments and quizzes - 30%*

-There will be in-class and the occasional take-home skills-based assignments and quizzes.
+There will be in-class quizzes and the occasional take-home skills-based assignments.
 These are individual assignments, although you can ask your colleagues for help on work done outside class.
 There will be 10 quizzes, which means we won't have them every week, but I won't tell you in advance (because it's a _quiz_).
 Each student's lowest grade from these assignments will be dropped in determining the final grade; you may want to preserve this option for emergencies.
 The remaining assignments will be averaged for this portion of the final grade.

 *Biweekly project assessments - 20%*